charmplusplus/charm/doc/projections/manual.rst

    Other color schemes are provided that can be used for some applications.
 The colors set as described above are the default coloring scheme.
-Other options for coloring the events are by event id (chare array index), user supplied parameter, or memory usage.
+Other options for coloring the events are by event ID (chare array index), user supplied parameter, or memory usage.
 In order to color by a user supplied parameter such as timestep, the C function ``traceUserSuppliedData(int value);`` should be called within some entry methods.
 If such a method is called in an entry